Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 See the Fysetc wiring plan for details: https://github.com/FYSETC/FYSETC-SPIDER/blob/main/images/Spider_V1.0_Pinout.jpg

-!> Disconnect the ADSL345 from your Spider if you are uploading firmware using the SD Card.
+!> Disconnect the ADSL345 from your Spider while you are uploading firmware using the SD Card.

 ## Mini 12864 Display Connection